 Steps to fix:

-1. Select the external url text, cut it from the textbox, paste into tab (because it may redirect, but also to have as visual reference for the next step, so you can browse to the correct place)
+1. Open the external link in a new browser window: select the external URL text, cut it from the textbox, paste into the new window (The URL may redirect to a different location - you need to make sure you are using the real/final destination.
+Opening the page also serves as visual reference for the next step, so you can browse to the correct place.)

-2. In your original window in which you are editing the link, select the "Internal" checkbox and browse to the file at the location, using the other tab's location as a reference if needed.
+2. In your original window where you are editing the link, select the "Internal" checkbox and browse to the file at the location, using the other browser window's location/URL as a reference if needed.

 1. Edit the link in question.